Gamecredits-Universe/code4gamecredits/app/views/home/faq.html.md

 Currency
 --------
 For now the only supported currency is <%= link_to "Peercoin", "http://peercoin.net/" %>.
-Support for other currencies will be added later.
+Other currencies will be added later.

 How can I raise funds?